 The island totals 76 square miles of beautiful waterfront and mountainous majesty, with Mt.
 Orizaba being the highest elevation at 2,069 feet, while Mount Black Jack is close behind at 2,006.

 The water between Catalina and the mainland runs nearly 3,000 feet deep, or more than 1/2 mile.
-The temperature of the water ranges from 64 to 73 degrees in the summer and 54 to 59 degrees in winter, rivaling many of the most expensive getaways outside the US.
+The water temperature ranges from 64 to 73 degrees in the summer and 54 to 59 degrees in winter, rivaling many of the most expensive getaways outside the US.

 Things To Do on Catalina Island For A Day

 Just about any traveler can find something to do on the island.
-If you can stay a few days, it’s a good idea to start with a scenic city tour to get a feel for what’s to offer.
+If you can stay for a few days, it’s good to start with a scenic city tour to get a feel.
 Stroll along the palm-lined streets and shop for unique island gifts.

-If your idea of an island getaway is an outdoor experience, a good start to your adventure would be to take a glass bottom boat ride.
+If your idea of an island getaway is an outdoor experience, an excellent start to your adventure would be to take a glass-bottom boat ride.
 It’s a great way to discover Catalina’s abundant marine life.

-Another Catalina Island day trip activity is to rent a kayak or paddle boat and test your stamina as you make you way along the coast.
-A kayak is a good way to explore the many nearby coves and underwater caves.
-It’s quite common to see anglers kicked back on an offshore fishing expedition.
+Another Catalina Island day trip activity is to rent a kayak or paddleboat and test your stamina as you make your way along the coast.
+A kayak is an excellent way to explore the many nearby coves and underwater caves.
+It’s common to see anglers kicked back on an offshore fishing expedition.

-Descanso Beach is a great spot to lie on the grass and maybe take a dip in the cool waters, or even dive in at the Casino Dive Park.
-A few local businesses offer parasailing, diving, and snorkeling lessons and rentals, so it might be time to explore a new hobby–island style.
+Descanso Beach is a great spot to lie on the grass and maybe take a dip in the calm waters or even dive in at the Casino Dive Park.
+A few local businesses offer parasailing, diving, and snorkeling lessons and rentals, so it might be time to explore a new island-style hobby.

-Wrigley Memorial and Botanical Gardens is a good place to start your Catalina Island Day Trip.
+Wrigley Memorial and Botanical Gardens are good places to start your Catalina Island Day Trip.
 Enjoy a peaceful stroll and perhaps a good place to clear your mind from the day-to-day worries while Ballast Point offers a stunning overlook of this Mediterranean paradise.

 Dining and Lodging Catalina Island